-- 1 tablespoons apple cider vinegar
+- 1 tablespoon apple cider vinegar

 *Note – This step is optional, but the extra browning of the squash will add more flavor to the final soup.

 Microwave until the squash becomes tender and strands will form when the interior of the squash is scraped with a fork.
-Set aside to cool.

 Meanwhile, in the same skillet over medium/high heat brown and crumble the Italian sausage (approximately 7-10 minutes).